 - Is it nonobvious?

 - Is your invention useful?

-In step three you must determine what application you are going to file and how you are going to complete it.
-It is important in this step to review all types of patent applications, view templates, samples, or examples of other patents that are similar to yours, and talk to a patent agent to get a full understanding of each type of application and what they entail.
+In step three, you must determine what application you are going to file and how you are going to complete it.
+It is important in this step to review all types of patent applications, view templates, samples, or examples of other patents that are similar to yours, and talk to a patent attorney or patent agent to get a full understanding of each type of application and what they entail.

 Now you must wait; your application must be reviewed by the examiners of the USPTO.
 If it is approved, then you will have to deposit the requisite fee depending on the length of the protection period.
 Otherwise, on rejection of application, you have one chance to appeal for re-consideration.

 Steps to Patent an Idea

 Did you create something unique and useful?
 Then start the patent application process as soon as possible; people might be trying to steal it.
 You must understand that only ideas that are in the concrete stage of development are subject to a patent.
 If you can describe something so well that anyone can use it, you can apply for a patent.
 So let’s talk about the steps to patent your idea.

 If you are granted a patent by the USPTO, you will have the exclusive rights for selling your invention for up to twenty years – other people will not have the right to make it or use it.